On approximations of Feynman path integrals: 1. Introduction

 \chapter{1.
 Introduction}

-In [HH1], a paper inspired by the work [Zi] of B. Zilber on model theory of quantum mechanics, we studied finite dimensional approximation of the standard Hilbert space operator model of quantum mechanics and their connection to the standard model i.e. how the results from approximations determine the results in the standard model.
-And if, in addition to position, also time is discrete and the difference between two consecutive moments in time is large enough, one has no major difficulties in giving Feynman path integrals a meaning in these approximations that in the case of the free particle, calculates correctly the propagator in the approximation itself and which indeed looks like (discreate) path integral (the requirement that the difference between two consecutive moments in time is large enough comes from divisibility questions arising from our use of number theory in [HH1]).
+In [HH1], a paper inspired by the work [Zi] of B. Zilber on model theory of quantum mechanics, we studied finite dimensional approximations of the standard Hilbert space operator model of quantum mechanics and their connection to the standard model i.e. how the calculations in the approximations determine the results in the standard model.
+And if, in addition to position, also time is discrete and the difference between two consecutive moments in time is large enough, one has no major difficulties in giving Feynman path integrals a meaning in these approximations that, in the case of the free particle, calculates correctly the propagator in the approximation itself and which indeed looks like a (discrete) path integral (the requirement that the difference between two consecutive moments in time is large enough comes from divisibility questions arising from our use of number theory in [HH1]).
 In other cases this is less obvious as is the question what is the connection between path integrals in the approximations and in $L_{2}(\R )$, even in this free particle case.
-So it makes sense to look how path integrals behave in these approximations and to study the connection between these approximations and the continuous case.
+So it makes sense to look how path integrals behave in these approximations and to study the connection between these path integrals in the approximations and the path integrals in the continuous case.
 This is the topic of this paper.
-The main point I will make is to demonstrate how delicate and complicated it is to take the limits involved with any of the formulations of Feynman path integral if one wants to do it correctly (including e.g. the two limits in the definition of improper integral).
-We will not get away with using ordinary limits, we will end up using ultralimits.
-Situation is similar to the use of Dirac's deltas in calculating the propagator: In [HH1] we used the ultraproducts to define objects that look like Dirac's deltas in many ways but most of them calculate the propagator incorrectly as demonstrated in [HH1], see also [HH2] in which we continued the studies of Dirac's deltas.
-In fact the situation in the case of one formulation of Feynman path integral is even worse, I can not fully explain how to take the limits correctly, I just show that there is a way.
-But I will give a mathematically rigorous interpretation to Feynman path integrals based on these approximations and show, under rather reasonable assumptions, that the interpretation calculates the propagator correctly.
+The main point I will make is to demonstrate how delicate and complicated the connection between Feynman path integrals and the discrete path integrals really is.
+The use of ordinary limits does not seem to be enough, we will end up using ultralimits.
+In particular the connection is much more complicated than e.g. the connection between Riemann integrals and their obvious discrete approximations, Riemann integral is just a limit of the discrete approximations.
+The situation with Faynman path integral is also similar to the use of Dirac's deltas in calculating the propagator: In [HH1], we used ultraproducts to define objects that look like Dirac's deltas in many ways, but most of them calculate the propagator incorrectly as we demonstrated in [HH1] and in [HH2], where we continued our studies of Dirac's deltas.
+In fact, the situation is even worse with path integrals, I can not fully explain how to take the limits correctly, I just show that there is a way.
+In [HH2], we were able to pinpoint when Dirac's deltas, as defined there, work.
+Still I will give a mathematically rigorous interpretation to Feynman path integral based on these approximations and show, under rather reasonable assumptions, that the interpretation calculates the propagator correctly.